cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/releasing.md

 ### Minor Bump

+1. Merge on release branch
+1. Push commit (CI can be canceled)
-1. Tag commit with new release version
+1. Tag commit
-1. Push commit
+1. Push tag (CI runs again)
 1. Wait for pipeline to finish
 1. Publish the draft Github release for the release version tag